mejazgithub/login_and_signup/README.md

 # 6. create an apikey using ApiKey model from admin panel

-# 7. copy the apikey and add it into your header with Apikey prefix
+# 7. copy the apikey and add it into your header with Api-key prefix

      1. for example:  headers = {"apikey": "Api-Key yourapikey"}